karafka/karafka/README.md

 ## Want to Upgrade?
 LGPL is not for you?
 Want to help?

 I also sell Karafka Pro subscriptions.
-It includes a commercial-friendly license, priority support, architecture consultations, and high throughput data processing-related features (virtual partitions, long-running jobs, and more).
+It includes a commercial-friendly license, priority support, architecture consultations, enhanced Web UI and high throughput data processing-related features (virtual partitions, long-running jobs, and more).

 **20%** of the income will be distributed back to other OSS projects that Karafka uses under the hood.